 James M. Robb CO River State Park – Fruita Campground

 For those who want to treat themselves during their stay near Fruita, the Fruita Section Campground is one of the most developed around.
-With an abundance of sites that are full-hookup, this campground is a haven for RV and trailer campers, but also features walk-in tent campsites as well.
+With an abundance of full-hookup sites, this campground is a haven for RV and trailer campers but also features walk-in tent campsites as well.

 - Closest Town: Fruita (2mi), Grand Junction (14mi)